mkarpiarz/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

 Run a Sample Workload
 *********************

-A pod specification for a Kata Container requires the following:
+A pod specification for a Kata container requires the following:

 * Specify a Kata runtime class.